-6 Please review the Disclosure Statement or Outline of Coverage/Disclosure Document for specific information about cancer benefits.
+1. Please review the Disclosure Statement or Outline of Coverage/Disclosure Document for specific information about cancer benefits.
 Not all types of cancer are covered.
 Some cancers are covered at less than the Initial Benefit Amount.
-Skin Cancer is covered at 5%of the Initial Benefit Amount (but not less than $250).
+For NH sitused cases and NH residents, there is an initial benefit of $100 for All Other Cancer.

-7 In certain states, the covered condition is Severe Stroke.
+2. In certain states, the Covered Condition is Severe Stroke.

-9 Coverage is guaranteed provided (1) the employee is actively at work and (2) any dependents to be covered are not under medical restriction as described in the Certificate.
-Medical coverage is required to enroll.
+9. Coverage is guaranteed provided (1) the employee is actively at work and (2) dependents are not subject to medical restrictions as set forth on the enrollment form and in the Certificate.
+Some states require the insured to have medical coverage.
 Additional restrictions apply to dependents serving in the armed forces or living overseas.

 10. The Health Screening Benefit is not available in all states.
 See your certificate for any applicable waiting periods.